traderjoe-xyz/joe-docs/docs/SDK/removeLiquidity.md

 ## 2. Fetch all data neccesary to compute the pooled token amounts

-The following data needs to be fetched to compute the user's amount of USDC and USDC.e currently deposited in the USDC/USDC.e/2bps LBPair.
+The following data needs to be fetched to compute the user's USDC and USDC.e amounts currently deposited in the USDC/USDC.e/2bps pool.
 This is because the pooled token amounts will constantly change depending on the current active bin, and the bins' `reserveX`/`reserveY` and `totalSupply`.

-Please note that this step will be significantly simplified in the future with the support of the **LiquidityAmounts** periphery contract in SDK-V2.
+Please note that this step will be significantly simplified in the future with the support of the **LiquidityAmounts** periphery contract and our own DEX API.

 ### LBPair and active bin